UpdraftPlus is a super backup plugin. But, there are significant differences between the free and premium versions of the plugin.

 (If you’re using the free version and have already saved your settings, you would have to delete the plugin and manually remove its orphaned files/folders to fully get rid of it, and then install and configure it anew.)

-With the paid version, you can select the:
+With the premium version, you can natively select the:

 - Day of the week